gitter-badger/nct/doc/nconf.1.md

 merge   Merge given configuration fragment into base configuration file.

 help	Display command usage information.

+-m mode_str, --mode mode_str
+ This option is valid only for "nomenu" subcommand.
+Following are the modes supported.
+The mode "alldef" is assumed if this option is not given.

+  **alldef**	Select all default values for each configuration element.

+  **allno**	Unselect all boolean and tristate configuration elements.

+  **allyes**	Select all boolean and tristate configuration elements.

+  **random**	Randomly select boolean and tristate configuration elements.

 -c config_file, --config config_file
  File containing current selection of configuration settings.
 The file ".nconf" is assumed if this option is not given.
 In case if user saves the modified settings, this file gets overwritten with new settings.